ansible/docsite/user-journeys/ansible-user-journey-maps.md

 Milestone: Expand Ansible community activities
   Present at a meetup
   Write and share blog post/video etc
-  Contributes a feature/collection etc to an Ansible project
+  Contribute a feature/collection etc to an Ansible project
 Milestone: Become an Ansible community evangelist
   Host Ansible meetups
   Become a maintainer of an Ansible project or collection